lukfel/ng-scaffold/README.md

 ```

 #### Config
 Create the input config objects in your ``app.component.ts``.
-If a config is not defined or doesn't have ``show: true``, the corresponding ui element won't be displayed.
+If a config is not defined or doesn't have ``enable: true``, the corresponding ui element won't be displayed.
 ```.ts
 import { ContainerConfig, DrawerConfig, FooterConfig, HeaderConfig, SidenavConfig, ToTopButtonConfig } from '@lf/scaffold';